chobolife/study_english/bread_barbershop/Season_1/12_Camembert_Cheese.md

 - Just leave me alone, okay?
 Your sympathy means nothing to me.
 - Oh!
 Wait.
 Master Bread can help you.
 He knows how to fix everything.
 - Master Bread?
-- He's bakery town's most amazing as barber.
+- He's Bakery town's most amazing as barber.
 If anyone can get rid of a stinky smell, It's him.
 - I seriously doubt a bread is qualified.
 - Come on, huh?
 Just give him a chance I'll prove it to you.
 Why don't we just go right now?
 - Hey.
 Let go this instant.